-- Ensure that only non-combustible or limited-combustible materials are used for shelves, racks, and floors. - Ensure that the area is well-ventilated (complete change of air at least six times each hour). - Separate storage facilities from other buildings by at least 50 feet. - Store gases that support combustion in different sheds separated by 50 feet. - Keep dry vegetation and combustible materials at least 15 feet away from storage areas. - Keep cylinders out of the sun and off the ground (earth).
+- Ensure that the area is well-ventilated (complete change of air at least six times each hour). - Separate storage facilities from other buildings by at least 50 feet. - Store gases that support combustion in different sheds separated by 50 feet. - Keep dry vegetation and combustible materials at least 15 feet away from storage areas. - Keep cylinders out of the sun and off the ground (earth).